-A summary of ALL casualties treated on site, including their disposal, will be kept in a secure place within the Treatment Centre.
+A summary of ALL casualties treated on site, will be kept in a secure place within the Medic Centre.
 This will be collated by the Event Duty Manager.
 It is essential that the precise location of every incident is recorded in case of litigation.